cris2123/MathEngine/VectorImplementation/README.md

 ### Pending Updates

-* Add functions to calculate if point are collinear or coplanars
+* Add functions to calculate if points are collinear or coplanars
 * Add templates features to generate IvVector of different types
 * Add Logic to manage Matrices and affine transformations